shakfu/buildpy/README.md

 ## builder

-Heavyweight, full featured, building, packaging solution, extracted from [py-js](https://github.com/shakfu/py-js)
+Heavyweight, full featured, building, codesigning, packaging solution, extracted from [py-js](https://github.com/shakfu/py-js)

+Needs quite a bit of cleanup and refactoring to make it a general tool.

 Either use `make` interface: